Abbasmo72/UEFA-Champions-League/README.md

 - Create a reliable source for football data 🏆
 - Keep fans in the loop with the latest updates! ⏰

-We pull data from trusted sources like the [Persian Wikipedia page on the Premier League](https://en.wikipedia.org/wiki/Premier_League) and official websites, then organize it in a clean, easy-to-use format.
+We pull data from trusted sources like the [Persian Wikipedia page on the UEFA Champions League (https://en.wikipedia.org/wiki/UEFA_Champions_League) and official websites, then organize it in a clean, easy-to-use format.

 ---